pranav-ganesh/tp/docs/UserGuide.md

   a.
 Using `findany` instead of `findAny` (not capitalising the 'A')
 * _Invalid command format!_: <br>
   a.
 No fields provided<br>
   b.
-Used the wrong prefix (eg. '/n' instead of 'n/')
+Used the wrong prefix (e.g. '/n' instead of 'n/')
   c.
 Did not specify either 't', 'f', 'true', 'false' after `c/`
   d.
 Did not specify either 'm', 'f', 'male', 'female', 'n.a' after `g/`